Why we need your help

 Excavation is expensive, even with the majority of team members donating their time for free.
 Post-excavation work – everything that goes on behind the scenes when we're not on site – is even more expensive.
 In the current economic climate funding is in increasingly short supply, and grant-giving bodies don't generally consider archaeological excavation a funding priority.
 Much excavation in the UK is funded by commercial developers in advance of construction, but this funding stream is not open to sites such as ours which is being destroyed by the natural forces of coastal erosion.

 Before we can even consider going on site we have to be insured for public and employer's liability – legally volunteers count as employees, and without public liability insurance we couldn't allow people to visit the dig.
-Then the logistics of digging in a small island mean that we have a lot of extra costs such as ferry fares and travelling expenses for the core team and equipment from Mainland Scotland to Orkney, then further ferry fares to get to Rousay.
+Then the logistics of digging in small islands mean that we have a lot of extra costs such as ferry fares.
+For example for the Knowe of Swandro excavation and travelling expenses for the core team and equipment from Mainland Scotland to Orkney, then further ferry fares to get to Rousay.
 We need to transport the digging team around Rousay and to the road above site, so we have to hire a minibus as we don't own any vehicles.
-We have further problems caused by the remote nature of the excavation site, at the bottom of a steep hill accessible only with 4 x 4 vehicles.
+We have further problems caused by the remote nature of our excavation sites, Swandro is at the bottom of a steep hill accessible only with 4 x 4 vehicles.
 This means that we can't hire portacabins to use as temporary site accommodation, we have to have our own trailers.

 Equipment has to be purchased and these costs rapidly mount up: spades, mattocks, wheelbarrows, buckets, shovels, first aid kits, finds trays, bags and boxes, permeable membrane to protect the site, shelving for finds storage, ranging poles, drawing materials, string, site barriers, electronic equipment … the list is pretty much endless.